openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 **Note**: Import directives are handled by the compiler during compilation, and have no effect during program execution.
+Though they ensure that imported entities are initialised before use in the current compilation unit.

 .. index::
    binding